Skip to main content

 The Message History component provides combined chat history and message storage functionality.
 It can store and retrieve chat messages from either Langflow storage or a dedicated chat memory database like Mem0 or Redis.

-The Language Model and Agent components have built-in chat memory that is enabled by default and uses Langflow storage.
+The Agent component has built-in chat memory that is enabled by default and uses Langflow storage.
+This built-in chat memory functionality is sufficient for most use cases.

-Use the Message History component only if you need to access chat memories outside the chat context, such as sentiment analysis flow that retrieves and analyzes recently stored memories, or you want to store memories in a specific database, separate from Langflow storage.
+• You need to retrieve chat memories outside the chat context, such as a sentiment analysis flow that retrieves and analyzes recently stored memories.

 For more information, see Store chat memory.